-Ching-Lee led a damages trial team that helped secure a jury award of $155 million for Bayer against Baxalta, which was then increased to $182 million with supplemental damages and interest.
-This jury award ranks among the top 10 largest patent verdicts in Delaware.
-The case was widely reported in The New York Times, Law360, Bloomberg Law and Life Sciences Intellectual Property Review, among others, and received the 2019 LMG Life Sciences award for “Patent Impact Case of the Year.”
-The team was also selected as a “Legal Lion” by Law360.
-She also helped lead a team that obtained a stunning victory in the Antares Pharma Inc. v.
-Medac Pharma Inc. case, affirmed in a precedential opinion by the Federal Circuit, which won the 2015 LMG Life Sciences award for “Patent Impact Case of the Year.”
-More recently, Ching-Lee led a team that obtained a victory for Nevro at the PTAB that voided 84% of Boston Scientific’s total damages claim in a Delaware case, and she led the appellate team for Nevro that obtained a Federal Circuit affirmance of the PTAB win.
+- In 2019, Ching-Lee led a damages trial team for Bayer that helped secure a jury award of US$155 million against Baxalta, which was then increased to US$182 million with supplemental damages and interest.
+This jury award ranks among the top 10 largest patent verdicts in Delaware, and was affirmed by the Federal Circuit in 2021 to become the largest standing biotech patent verdict in the district.
+The case was widely reported in The New York Times, Law360, and Bloomberg Law, among other publications, and received the 2019 LMG Life Sciences Award for “Patent Impact Case of the Year.”
+For that win, the team was selected as a “Legal Lion” by Law360.